Helen of Troy (album)

-Helen of Troy is the sixth solo studio album by Welsh rock musician John Cale, released in November 1975.
+Helen of Troy is the sixth solo studio album by the Welsh rock musician John Cale, released in November 1975.
 It was the last of his three studio albums for Island Records.

 Content

 During the sessions for Helen of Troy, Cale recorded two cover versions, the Ann Ronell standard "Willow Weep for Me" and the Beach Boys' "God Only Knows", both of which went unreleased.
 Another unused track, "Mary Lou", was released in 1977 on the compilation album Guts.

-The album includes a cover of "Pablo Picasso" originally by the Modern Lovers, a song which Cale had produced for the band's eponymous debut album.
+The album includes a cover of "Pablo Picasso" originally by the Modern Lovers, a song which Cale had produced for the band's eponymous debut studio album.
 At that time the Modern Lovers' version was still unreleased.
 Cale re-recorded "I Keep a Close Watch" in 1982 for his eighth solo studio album Music for a New Society.

 The cover has a photograph of Cale by Keith Morris.
 Cale's trousers were given to him by Judy Nylon who had acquired them from fashion designer Vivienne Westwood.

 Release

 Helen of Troy was released in November 1975.
 Although his other Island albums were issued in the US (Fear, Slow Dazzle, the collaborative live album June 1, 1974 and the later Guts), Helen of Troy was not.
 It was only available in America as a UK import.
 No singles were released from the album.

 The album's first pressing contained "Leaving It Up to You" as the ninth track.
 However, due to its reference to the 1969 murder of Sharon Tate by members of the Manson Family, Island replaced it on subsequent pressings with the song "Coral Moon".
 "Leaving it Up to You" was later included on Guts, and it was reinstated in its original place on Helen of Troy when the album was repressed in 1978.
 "Coral Moon" has appeared as a bonus track on CD releases.

 The album was remastered in 1996 as part of the two-disc release The Island Years, which includes also Fear (1974) and Slow Dazzle (1975).

+The album was re-released on December 6, 2024 by Proper Music.
+It received another remaster in January 2025.